rarebreed/excursor/README.md

 A capstone project will be to create a BNN that is trained on flaky tests, since flaky tests are probabilistic in nature

+We will start by building a Variational Autoencoder (VAE) that will be trained on log outputs of various programs.
+The VAE will learn the distribution of log outputs of various programs and be able to generate new log outputs that are similar to the ones it has seen and also find clusters of similar patterns in the log outputs (eg, the failure modes of the programs).

+1. Find open source projects with test logs to use as a dataset
+2. Use the burn.dev library to create the autoencoder

 As a bonus, we will also cover some other math fields for quantum computing:

 - Abstract Algebra